Sir Keir Starmer tests positive for Covid for a second time

 Sir Keir also tested positive for Covid last October and had to miss the Budget as a result.

-And he has previously had to self-isolate after coming into contact with others diagnosed with the virus.
+And he has previously had to self-isolate four times after coming into contact with others testing positive.

+Sir Keir's latest positive test comes after the UK reported its highest number of daily cases since the start of the pandemic, with 218,724 announced on Tuesday.

+He will have to isolate for seven days, assuming he tests negative on days six and seven.